 Scottish Rugby’s Discipline Rules and Standards

-Scottish Rugby has adopted the World Rugby Regulations within its own rules on disciplinary matters.
-These rules are set out in the Scottish Rugby Disciplinary Rules.
-The Disciplinary Rules support our objective of ensuring that justice is obtained through our disciplinary proceedings, and that decisions are made in a fair, consistent, independent and expeditious manner.
+Scottish Rugby has adopted the World Rugby Regulations within its own Disciplinary Rules.
+These Disciplinary Rules support our objective of ensuring that justice is obtained through our disciplinary proceedings, and that decisions are made in a fair, consistent, independent and timely manner.